-Products from Kaspersky, McAfee, NortonLifeLock and Avira produced extremely good results due to a combination of their ability to block malicious URLs, handle exploits and correctly classify legitimate applications and websites.
-Products from Avast, AVG, Microsoft, Panda, Sophos and Webroot also achieved AAA awards.
+Products from Avast, Kaspersky and Microsoft produced extremely good results due to a combination of their ability to block malicious URLs, handle exploits and correctly classify legitimate applications and websites.
+These products, along with those from Sophos, McAfee, Norton, Panda and Webroot, performed well enough to achieve AAA awards.
+An AA rating was awarded to Comodo Antivirus for its strong performance.